 Hello and welcome back to the latest instalment of “I planted way too many tomatoes so here’s another tomato recipe” – arrabbiata sauce edition.

-If you’re intimidated by making a homemade tomato sauce, don’t be!
+If you’re intimidated by making a homemade arrabbiata sauce, don’t be!
 This recipe is surprisingly easy.
 You can have a delicious, fully home cooked meal in under 30 minutes.
-Don’t get me wrong, I often grab a jar of pasta sauce for an easy weeknight dinner but after making this homemade arrabbiata sauce, it’s hard to go back to the jar!
+Don’t get me wrong, I often grab a jar of pasta sauce for an easy weeknight dinner but after making this arrabbiata sauce recipe, it’s hard to go back to the jar!